zwettemaan/dockerWordpress/README.md

 We're using Ubuntu 20.04 LTS which should be supported until 2024

-## Pick a target
+## Choose between VirtualBox or DigitalOcean

-The root directory of this repo contains at least two Vagrantfiles: `Vagrantfile.DigitalOcean` and `Vagrantfile.VirtualBox`
+The templates directory of this repo contains at least two Vagrantfiles: `templates/Vagrantfile.DigitalOcean` and `templates/Vagrantfile.VirtualBox`

-Neither of these file is 'active' - the Vagrant software expects a file called just `Vagrantfile` (without file name extension).
+Neither of these file is 'active'.

+The Vagrant software expects a file called just `Vagrantfile` (without file name extension) in the root directory of the repository.

+The idea is that you make a copy of either `templates/Vagrantfile.DigitalOcean` or `templates/Vagrantfile.VirtualBox` into the root directory, and rename it to `Vagrantfile`.

-`Vagrantfile` (without file name extension) is part of the `.gitignore` list, so you can edit the copied `Vagrantfile` to your heart's content - any changes you make are not reported back to the repository.
+Note: such `Vagrantfile` (without file name extension) is listed as an entry in the `.gitignore` list.

+The copied `Vagrantfile` is not tracked by the git repository, and you can edit `Vagrantfile` to your heart's content, without fear that any changes you would disrupt the content of the parent git repository.

 If things go to custard, you can always start over by making a fresh copy of `Vagrantfile.DigitalOcean` or `Vagrantfile.VirtualBox`.

 Both `Vagrantfile.xxx` will pass an environment variable `SERVERTYPE` to the `bootstrap.sh` script which is run by Vagrant when launching the virtual computer.

-This mechanism allows the `bootstrap.sh` script to alter its behavior depending on whether we're building a local VM in VirtualBox, or a remote VM with DigitalOcean.
+This mechanism allows the `bootstrap.sh` script to alter its behavior depending on whether we're building a local virtual machine (aka VM) in VirtualBox, or a remote VM with DigitalOcean.

 ## VirtualBox

-To spin up your WordPress site on a local VirtualBox, duplicate the `Vagrantfile.VirtualBox` to `Vagrantfile`.
+To spin up your WordPress site on a local VirtualBox, duplicate the `templates/Vagrantfile.VirtualBox` to `Vagrantfile`.

-Make a copy of the files `templates\config.rb` and `templates\config.sh` and put them in the root of the repository.
+Make a copy of the files `templates/config.rb` and `templates/config.sh` and put them in the root of the repository.

-Edit the copies of `config.rb` and `config.sh` to match your needs.
+Edit these copies of `config.rb` and `config.sh` to match your needs.

 For a VirtualBox setup you can ignore any settings that start with `DIGOCE_...`.